 Incorporating regular exercise into your routine contributes to improving both physical and mental wellbeing, including helping with flexibility and strength as well as good mental health.
-This is particularly crucial for people with MS, so it is important to find exercise that works for you and you enjoy, we would like to support you to embrace cardio and strength or resistance training with confidence and at a level that is right for you.
+This is particularly crucial for people with MS, so it is important to find exercise that works for you and that you enjoy.
+We would like to support you to embrace cardio and strength or resistance training with confidence at a level that is right for you.

 Whether your MS symptoms affect your balance, coordination, bladder, spasticity or strength, there are adapted exercises you can try from the comfort of your own home which can help alleviate uncomfortable symptoms and keep your body healthy.
 In both the short term and long term, exercise can have a significantly positive impact on your MS.

-Our guide to exercise provides details on what considerations you should make with regards to any MS symptoms you may be experiencing before taking part in any strenuous movement, as well as helpful resources such as video walk-throughs and an exercise planning tracker.
-We have exercise information and accessible videos for a range of levels from easy, to moderate, to challenging, so that you can take part in the level that suits your own personal ability.
+Our guide to exercise provides details on what considerations you should make with regard to any MS symptoms you may be experiencing before taking part in any strenuous movement, as well as helpful resources such as video walk-throughs and an exercise planning tracker.
+We have exercise information and accessible videos for a range of levels from easy to moderate to challenging, so that you can take part in the level that suits your own personal ability.